-I’ve been looking at buying Sky HD on and off for over a year now, basically since I got a my Samsung 32″ LCD HDTV.
-Up until now I’ve been using an upscaling DVD player to bring my viewing closer to High Definition quality, but now here’s my Sky HD review.
+I’ve been looking at buying Sky HD on and off for over a year now, basically, since I got my Samsung 32″ LCD HDTV.
+Up until now, I’ve been using an upscaling DVD player to bring my viewing closer to High Definition quality, but now here’s my Sky HD review.

 Current Sky HD Channels

 So what do you get for your money in terms of channels and service?
 The current Sky HD channels are as follows:

 - Sky One HD

 - BBC HD

 - FX HD

 - Sky Screen 2 HD